matcha-ai/matcha/docs/README.md

 inspired by Numpy and Keras.
 Matcha brings all this to C++.
-It also provides a way to accelerate itself by Just-In-Time inspecting and modifying the structure of given tensor functions and compiling them into a chain of instructions.
-On top of that, Matcha delivers seamless dataset pipelines, automatic differentiation system, and neural networks.
+It also provides a way to accelerate itself by Just-In-Time inspecting and modifying the structure of given tensor functions and compiling them into a set of instructions.
+On top of that, Matcha delivers a seamless dataset pipeline system, automatic differentiation system, and neural networks framework.

 ```cpp
 #include <iostream>